jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 There is no need to rebalance an exiting process to a new CPU.
 If the process state has been set to exit, the current runqueue's priority is decremented, the process removed from the runqueue, and `free_process` executes to drop the reference.

 So our kernel stacks and our process structs can be freed for future allocations.
 But there remains an issue.
 What if one process sends a signal to a second process while the second process is exiting?
 And what happened to the process PID, was it ever deallocated?
-The `do_kill` function gets a reference to a process, and updates the `struct signal`.
-If this races with freeing a process, the process reference may already be invalid by the time `send_signal` is doing its state updates.
+The `do_kill` function gets a reference to a process, and dereferences the `struct signal`.
+If this races with freeing a process, the process and signal references may already be invalid or even reassigned by the time `send_signal` runs.
 The race could completely crash the system.

 This brings us back to the `pid_put` function we saw in `waitpid`.
 In turns out, the process and the process's parent are not the only actors with references to a `struct process`.
 The PID module, with its `pidmap` _also_ has a reference to a process.
 In order to avoid catastrophic races, the PID module needs to be revamped to account for a process's reference count.